OpenAssessItToolkit/openassessit_templates/templates/link-name.md

 {% for item in audit.details['items'] %}

-{% if 'img' in item.node.snippet  %}
+{% if (item.node.snippet|striptags == '') and ('img ' in item.node.snippet) and ('alt=' not in item.node.snippet)  %}

 ### This `<a>` link has no text and its image has no `alt` attribute.

-Empty links with no text and an image with no alt text will read _"Link Image"_ to screen reader users.
+Empty links with no text and an image with no alt text may read _"Link Image"_ to screen reader users.
 As a result, they will not know what the link does or what is in the image.

 __Visual location:__